 Social anxiety affects about 7 percent of adults, and it’s twice as common in women than in men.

 You may feel uncomfortable around others in general or in particular situations.
+The great thing is you can get Anxiety Help Online.

 Common triggers include public speaking, eating, large crowds, and interacting with strangers.